mantidproject/governance/scientific-working-group/minutes/agenda-next.md

 # Initially Proposed Agenda

-- Welcome Anna as the new SWG Chair
 -	Spend ~10 mins on each roadmap and identify commonalities.
+-	A discussion if there are relatively small items which can be put into the Roadmaps.
-- Discuss how to create a common scientific roadmap.
+-	Discuss how to create a common scientific roadmap?
-- Discuss how we collaborate and move forward on these commonalities.
+-	Discuss how we collaborate and move forward on these commonalities?
+-	User Meeting discussion, if time permits.